-Figure 22-1.
+Figure 22-2.
 The TinyDB.StoreValue block stores data to the device's long-term memory

 A tag-value scheme is used for database storage.
 In Figure 22-1, the data is tagged with the text "responseMessage."
-The value is some text the user has entered for the new custom response-say, "I'm sleeping; stop bugging me."
+The value is some text that the user has typed in a text box for the new custom response-something like, "I'm sleeping; stop bugging me."

-The tag gives the data you're storing in the database a name -a way to reference the information-while the value is the data itself.
+The tag parameter gives the data you're storing in the database a name, a way to reference the information.
+The value is the data itself.
 You can think of the tag as a key that you'll use later when you want to retrieve the data from the database.